Week 4 takeaways: Breakthroughs for Bears, Cowboys

 Aaron Rodgers explains that the defense played well today, but that the offense was sloppy.

 The Bills seem to be moving closer to eventual personnel changes around rookie QB Josh Allen after Buffalo's first shutout loss since 2008.
 Allen threw two interceptions but got little help from the running game and the offensive line, which allowed him to be sacked seven times.
-LeSean McCoy has been held to 85 rushing yards this season while Kelvin Benjamin has only 92 receiving yards.
+LeSean McCoy has been held to 85 rushing yards this season, while Kelvin Benjamin has 92 receiving yards.
 With four weeks until the trade deadline, the futures of both players in Buffalo seem murky. -- Mike Rodak

 Chicago Bears 48, Tampa Bay Buccaneers 10

 A breakthrough win over the Buccaneers could mark a turning point for second-year quarterback Mitchell Trubisky and the offense.
-The game plan featured plenty of designed reads and open throwing windows for Trubisky, who posted career highs in yards (354) and touchdowns (six).
-Prior to Sunday, he never had thrown more than two touchdowns in one game.
+The game plan featured plenty of designed reads and open throwing windows for Trubisky, who posted career highs in yards (354) and touchdowns (6).
+Prior to Sunday, he had never thrown more than two touchdowns in one game.
 The Bears enter their bye week with confidence.
 "Hopefully, this is something I can look back on and say, 'This is where it all started,'" Trubisky said. -- Emily Kaplan

-Defensively, there was no pressure and receivers were wide open way too much.
-A very young, banged-up secondary can't be the excuse against a second-year quarterback.
-This was the 19th time in 36 games since Mike Smith became defensive coordinator that the defense gave up over 400 total yards.
-When head coach Dirk Koetter was asked if he'd consider making a coordinator change during the bye week, he said, "Based on that game today, we couldn't make enough changes.
+Defensively, there was no pressure and receivers were wide open.
+A young, banged-up secondary can't be the excuse against a second-year quarterback.
+This was the 19th time in 36 games since Mike Smith became defensive coordinator that the defense gave up more than 400 yards.
+When Bucs coach Dirk Koetter was asked if he'd consider making a coordinator change during the bye week, he said, "Based on that game today, we couldn't make enough changes.
 We should fire every person that was on the field today, starting with me.
 That was horrific." -- Jenna Laine

 Oakland Raiders 45, Cleveland Browns 42

-After Oakland blew second-half leads in the season's first three games and got outscored a combined 64-17 after halftime, doubt whether the Raiders could rally for a comeback win started to creep in.
-But they forced overtime and then won on a field goal by a rookie kicker signed this week.
-The swagger needed to compete on the road against the Chargers next week may not be all the way back, but it definitely is on the upswing. -- Paul Gutierrez
+After Oakland blew second-half leads in the season's first three games and got outscored a combined 64-17 after halftime, doubt about whether the Raiders could rally for a comeback win started to creep in.
+But they forced overtime and got a field goal by a rookie kicker signed this week to give coach Jon Gruden his first win.
+The swagger needed to compete on the road against the Chargers next week may not be all the way back, but it is definitely on the upswing. -- Paul Gutierrez

 Baker Mayfield couldn't overcome the Browns' recent plague of losing.
 As well as Mayfield played, the Browns still blew a 14-point second-half lead in Oakland.
-The emphasis going forward: Finding a way to overcome themselves to win another game.
+The emphasis going forward: finding a way to overcome themselves to win another game.
 The Browns keep manufacturing their own demise. -- Pat McManamon

 Jackson feels that loss came down to turnovers